Principal and Interest vs Interest Only: A Complete Guide (2026)

 Loan Serviceability and Refinancing Power

-• With P&I loans, your debt reduces over time, improving your ability to refinance or apply for other credit.
+• P&I loans reduce your debt over time, improving your ability to refinance or apply for other credit

 Equity and Investment Growth

-• Equity is the difference between your home's value and the remaining loan balance.
+• Equity is the difference between your home's value and your remaining loan balance

-• That's why many investors opt for interest-only to maximise deductions while freeing up cash.
+• That's why many investors choose IO, to maximise deductions while freeing up cash

-• But if the property is negatively geared, it only makes sense if the value appreciates or rental income increases over time.
+• If the property is negatively geared, this only works if the property appreciates or rental income grows over time

 Always consult a licensed tax professional before making decisions based on tax deductions.